VeryGoodOpenSource/dart_frog/packages/dart_frog_auth/README.md

 }
 ```

-In the case of `null` be returned, the middleware will automatically send a `401` in the response.
+In the case of `null` be returned (unauthenticated), the middleware will automatically send an unauthorized `401` in the response.

 ### Bearer method

-To implement authentication via the `Bearer` method on `admin` routes, the same logic used for the
+To implement the bearer authentication scheme on `admin` routes, the same logic used for the
 basic method can be applied:

 ```dart